 Interest Rate in Namibia averaged 6.60 percent from 2007 until 2022, reaching an all time high of 10.50 percent in May of 2007 and a record low of 3.75 percent in August of 2020.
 This page provides the latest reported value for - Namibia Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Namibia Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.

-Interest Rate in Namibia is expected to be 6.75 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Namibia to stand at 6.00 in 12 months time.
-In the long-term, the Namibia Interest Rate is projected to trend around 5.75 percent in 2020, according to our econometric models.
+Interest Rate in Namibia is expected to be 4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Namibia Interest Rate is projected to trend around 6.00 percent in 2023 and 6.75 percent in 2024, according to our econometric models.